oddbird/oddleventy/content/work/bremtown.md

 ## Ongoing Partnership

+### Daily Collaboration

-We continue to work with Bremtown, responding to their needs daily.
+We continue to work with Bremtown, responding to their feedback on new feature development daily.

+### Minimal Maintenance

 Because the code is resilient
-and built with best practices, maintenance is minimal.
-This allows us
-to spend the majority of our time on new feature development.
+and built with best practices, maintenance is minimal, allowing us to spend the majority of our time on new feature development.

+One stylesheet for both sites means they share the same design tokens making them consistent, and much easier to maintain over time.